apollographql/apollo-client/docs/source/api/link/apollo-link-ws.md

 description: Execute subscriptions (or other GraphQL operations) over WebSocket with the `subscriptions-transport-ws` library
 api_reference: true
 ---
+> We no longer recommend using the `subscriptions-transport-ws` library, because this library is not actively maintained.
+We instead recommend using the newer `graphql-ws` library with the accompanying `GraphQLWsLink` for creating GraphQL subscriptions on the client side; learn more in [Choice of subscription protocol](../../data/subscriptions/#choice-of-subscription-protocol).
+>
 > We recommend reading [Apollo Link overview](./introduction/) before learning about individual links.

 The `WebSocketLink` is a [terminating link](./introduction/#the-terminating-link) that's used most commonly with GraphQL [subscriptions](../../data/subscriptions/) (which usually communicate over WebSocket), although you can send queries and mutations over WebSocket as well.